UIUC-iSchool-DataViz/spring2019online/week13/lecture13.md

  * Maya - for animators
  * Houdini - for dynamics

+notes: we haven't covered any viz effects tools, but AJ will step in at the end of our class next week to talk about Houdini & show some fun things you can try

 ---

 ## Scientific Viz Tools VERSUS Visual Effects Tools

 <img src="images/versus.png" width="800"/>

+notes: here is a quick comparision chart to show key differences between yt like we've been using & a special effects tool like houdini

 ---